-- (a) Conventional.
+(a) Conventional.
 The original transcript is prepared by the court reporter pursuant to Rule 11(c).
 The clerk of the trial court shall not renumber the pages of the original transcript, nor make copies of the original transcript, nor handle the original transcript in any way other than to include in the table of contents of the Clerk's Papers the number of volumes contained in the original transcript and include the original transcript as part of the record to be transmitted to the Supreme Court.
-The court reporter is responsible for preparing, certifying, and binding the transcript and is responsible for furnishing the transcript fully ready for transmission to the Supreme Court. - (b) Electronic.
+The court reporter is responsible for preparing, certifying, and binding the transcript and is supreme Court.

+(b) Electronic.
 The original transcript is prepared by the court reporter pursuant to Rule 11(c).
 The court reporter shall either file the transcript electronically or deliver the transcript on an electronic disk to the clerk so that the clerk can then file the transcript electronically.
 The court reporter is responsible for preparing and certifying the transcript and for furnishing the transcript fully ready for transmission to the Supreme Court.